arendd/bh-europe_2025_metrics/paper/paper.md

 1. Proof of usability within the ELIXIR community and the relation to other resources within ELIXIR.
 2. Data Stewardship needs to be considered.
 3. Fair principles should be applied.
-4. The service is engaged in collaboration with other communities & infrastructures within France and the EU.
+4. The service is engaged in collaboration with other communities and infrastructures within France and the EU.
 5. The service must provide plans for long-term sustainability.
 6. Alignment with the ELIXIR platforms and communities must be shown.
 Further, the application process clarifies governance, life cycle (stage of maturity), and accessibility themes regarding the service.
 Service quality is beyond queried by asking for standards, documentation (as well as terms of use, and ethics), available software, training, and technical preferences.
 Indicator tracking and proof of further monitoring are part of the application process as well with focus on usage and usability of the service.

-## ELIXIR Germany
+## ELIXIR-DE / de.NBI

 Within the ELIXIR Germany networks, there are a couple of stakeholders regarding Services and indicator collection.
-As the service portfolio is estblished by the 24 contructual partners of de.NBI & ELIXIR-DE as well as associated partners to de.NBI, the Service providers are scattered across Germany.
-Thus, de.NBI & ELIXIR-Germany's service portfolio is federated.
+As the service portfolio is estblished by the 24 contructual partners of de.NBI and ELIXIR-DE as well as associated partners to de.NBI, the Service providers are scattered across Germany.
+Thus, de.NBI and ELIXIR-Germany's service portfolio is federated.
 Service providers are responsible for running and maintaining the services as Principle Investigators (PI) of each working group running services are responsible of a governance level.

-The administration office of de.NBI & ELIXIR-DE offers support and coordinates all services across de.NBI & ELIXIR-DE, e.g. to be displayed on the [website](www.denbi.de).
+The administration office of de.NBI and ELIXIR-DE offers support and coordinates all services across de.NBI and ELIXIR-DE, e.g. to be displayed on the [website](www.denbi.de).
 Beyond, a working group for Service Providers and every interested Person from the network called "Service and Service Monitoring" (SaM-Ag) was established.
 The group is led by two PIs from the network and connected to the service coordinator from the administration office.

 [Indicator and Key Performance Indicator (KPI) collections](https://www.denbi.de/images/Service/20210624_KPI_Cheat_Sheet_doi.pdf) as well as [service selection and de-selection proccesses](https://www.denbi.de/images/Service/deNBI_ELIXIR_DE_Guidelines_ServiceSelectionDeselectionProcess_20250707.pdf) are discussed within the network-wide working group SAM and subsequently established in the network.